floaterest/api/README.md

 # API
-> list of APIs I have on Vercel
+> some serverless functions I have on vercel